Underdog-01/Spamblocker/README.md

 + Custom user & error messages
 + Whitelist that allows specific IP's/Ranges to bypass the IP/Email check
 + Blacklist of IP's/Ranges added to the ban list by Spam Blocker
++ 1 hour cache of data to limit resource usage
 + License and guide for usage are provided on the Administration page